 Our home buying fee is calculated as a percentage of your final valuation and is comprised of 2 components.

 In addition, Stamp Duty might apply to the sale of your home, the cost of which will be deducted from your proceeds.

-Simply put, on the rare occasion our valuation is wrong and we end up selling your home for more than our final valuation, within 6 months of buying it, we will give you the extra funds, less the home buying fee.
+Simply put, on the rare occasion our valuation is wrong and we end up selling your home for more than our final valuation, within 6 months of buying it, we will give you the extra funds, less the home buying fee and any stamp duty payable.
 To take advantage of the Spring Price Promise you must have chosen a completion date which is within 90 days of your acceptance of our formal offer and, if we have requested it, you must have agreed to us marketing your property prior to completion of your sale of the property to us.

 Let’s say our final valuation of your home is £100,000 and we determine a home buying fee of 12%.
 This means our formal offer is £88,000 (£100,000 less the £12,000 home buying fee).
 We complete on your house on January 2nd 2021, depositing £88,000 in your account.

 On May 31st we sell your home to a family for £110,000.
 By selling the house for more than your final valuation within 6 months of completion, the Spring Price Promise is triggered.
 We contact you and arrange to send you another payment for £10,000 less our original home buying fee of 12% and any additional Stamp Duty.
 You receive £8,536 (£10,000 less £1,200 fee and £264 of Stamp).

 In total, Spring has now paid you £96,536 in cash proceeds, which is equal our final sale price of £110,000 less the 12% home buying fee and additional Stamp.